Ports of Call

 Electrical current in Martinique is 220 volts, 50Hz.
 European round pin attachment plugs are in use.

 French is the official language of Martinique, but Antillean Creole (Creole Martiniquais) is mostly spoken among islanders.
 English is typically spoken only in the larger hotels and tourist areas.

 Medical and health care facilities in Martinique are on a par with those of France and are considered to be some of the best in the French West Indies.
 Specialist treatment is also available.
 There are around 20 hospitals and clinics located on the island, including 24-hour emergency facilities.
-Travellers should be up to date on common vaccinations like hepatitis A and hepatitis B, tetanus, and MMR (measles, mumps, rubella) before travelling to Martinique, but no vaccinations are required by immigration officials.
-Medical insurance is advised.
+Travellers should be up to date on common vaccinations such as hepatitis A and hepatitis B, tetanus, and MMR (measles, mumps, rubella) before travelling to Martinique, and travellers need proof of yellow fever vaccination.

 As in France, tips are usually included in restaurant bills in Martinique and taxes and service charges are included in hotel rates.

 There is very little crime in Martinique but visitors should take sensible precautions and avoid isolated areas after dark, and not carry large amounts of cash or jewellery.
 Valuables and travel documents should, where possible, be left in safety deposit boxes and hotel safes.

-Those travelling to Martinique from non-EU member states may import the following goods duty-free: 200 cigarettes, or 100 cigars (non-cuban), 250g tobacco, two litres of liquor, and perfume, gifts and film in amounts reasonable for personal use.
+Those travelling to Martinique from non-EU member states may import the following goods duty-free: 200 cigarettes, 50 cigars or 250g tobacco, two litres of liquor, and perfume in amounts reasonable for personal use.
 Travellers who are visiting with goods purchased within the EU may bring in 800 cigarettes, 200 cigars or 1kg of tobacco, and 20 litres of liquor duty free.